unl-statistics/R-workshops/README.md

 <!-- ** Schedule is tentative and subject to change due to enrollment and lab availability ** -->

-Workshops will be held in Keim 214.
+Workshops will be held in **Keim 214**.

+**Mask policy:** We ask that you wear masks during the workshops.
+Some of our instructors and participants are immunocompromised or have immunocompromised family or children under 5 years old at home.
+Our instructors will be wearing masks unless they are presenting at the front of the room.

 | Date       |    Time    | Course                                                                          | Description                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                       |
 |------------|:----------:|---------------------------------------------------------------------------------|-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|